How to Become a Counselor in New Mexico

 Counselor Education in New Mexico

-LPCC licensure in New Mexico (PDF, 1 MB) requires the completion of a 48 semester-hour master’s or doctoral degree in counseling or a related field from a regionally accredited institution of higher education.
+LPCC licensure in New Mexico requires the completion of a 48-semester-hour master’s or doctoral degree in counseling or 72 quarter graduate hours in the mental health clinical core curriculum or a related field from a regionally accredited institution of higher education.

 Internship Requirements

-Aside from the coursework listed above, LPCC licensure in New Mexico also requires the completion of a practicum, sometimes referred to as an internship.
+Aside from the coursework listed above, LPCC licensure in New Mexico also requires completion of a practicum, also known as an internship.
 This practicum/internship should be at least nine semester hours of graduate coursework focusing on training in a professional setting under the direction of a faculty member and/or on-site supervisor designated by the college or university.

 This is a distinct requirement from post-graduate supervision, which is also necessary for LPCC licensure in New Mexico.